 Another area of involvement for the GPS staff is with the Alabama Natural Gas Association (ANGA).
 ANGA is comprised of most of the natural gas operators in the state of Alabama.
-They normally conduct two training seminars each year; the Spring Seminar (conducted in March 2017) and the Fall Training Seminar (this was cancelled due to Hurricane Irma).
-GPS personnel assist in training at both of these seminars.
+They normally conduct two training seminars each year; the Spring Seminar (conducted in March 2018) and the Fall Training Seminar (scheduled for September 10 - 13, 2018).
+GPS personnel assist in training at both seminars.
 GPS staff also attends the ANGA Annual meeting each year.
 Although this is not a training opportunity for the GPS staff, it is a very viable networking opportunity.
 This meeting draws the mayors, directors, and managers of the utility boards which presents a chance to discuss aspects of the safety culture of the various operators in a more relaxed and open atmosphere.

 An important function of this section has always been accident prevention.
 The Gas Pipeline Safety Section developed and presented programs to promote safe operations by natural gas transmission and distribution systems.
-Some of these training opportunities included natural gas firefighting techniques and procedures, and polyethylene (PE) plastic fusion qualification classes.
+Some of these training opportunities included natural gas firefighting techniques and procedures, polyethylene (PE) plastic fusion qualification classes and training on the dangers of hydrogen sulfide (H2S) gas.
+H2S is a poisonous gas that is sometimes produced in conjunction with natural gas.

-There were no incidents during FY-2017 that met the criteria for reporting to PHMSA: 1) death, 2) hospitalization or 3) damage over \$50,000.00.
-The state criteria of over \$5,000.00 in damages resulted in 18 incident reports for FY-2017.
-A tabulation of the section's work activities for FY-2017 is reflected in table shown below:
+There were two incidents during FY-2018 that met the criteria for reporting to PHMSA: 1) death, 2) hospitalization or 3) damage over \$50,000.00.
+Spire - Alabama (January 2018) reported a leak on a transmission main that resulted in costs exceeding \$50,000.00 to repair.
+Spire - Gulf (July 2018) also reported a leak on a transmission main that resulted in a fire (no additional damage reported) and costs exceeding \$50,000.00 to repair.
+The state criteria of over \$5,000.00 in damages resulted in 18 incident reports for FY-2018.
+A tabulation of the section's work activities for FY-2018 is reflected in table below:

+Gas Pipeline Safety Person-Days

-Utility Enforcement Work Activities Person-Days
+Work Activities ,

-Standard Inspections 453.0
+Standard Inspections 524.90

-Construction Inspections 153.0
+Construction Inspections 190.30

-Integrity Management Inspections 69.0
+Integrity Management Inspections 57.75

+Operator Qualification 50.50

-Operator Qualification Field Inspections 69.0
+Field Inspections

-Incident/Accident Investigations 0.0
+Incident/Accident Investigations 11.00

-Public Awareness Inspections 27.0
+Public Awareness Inspections 64.25

-Follow-Up Inspections 127.0
+Follow-Up Inspections 144.00

-Operator Training 175.0
+Operator Training 118.00

-Investigator Training 347.0
+Investigator Training 281.00

+Total Person-Days 1441.70